-Steroids (also known as corticosteroids) are hormones made naturally in the body.
+Steroids (sometimes called corticosteroids or glucocorticoids) are hormones made naturally in the body.
 They can also be made artificially and used as drugs.
-These drugs modify the immune system’s responses, relieve swelling and inflammation, and actively kill myeloma cells.
+These drugs modify how the immune system reacts, relieve inflammation, and actively kill myeloma cells.

 Learn more about:

 The typical steroids used for myeloma are dexamethasone and prednisolone.
 These are usually given with chemotherapy or other anti-myeloma drugs.
 Steroids are most often taken as tablets but can also be given intravenously.
 They are usually given in high doses, but for short amounts of time.

 Common side effects include difficulty sleeping, mood changes, increased appetite, fluid retention, heartburn, infections and weight gain.
 Take steroids in the morning with food or milk to help with sleep problems or an upset stomach.
 Some steroids may cause diabetes if used for a long time.
 Stopping steroids suddenly can cause problems, so talk to your doctor if you want to change your dosage.